Field Trip Opportunities

 program elements are designed with the goal of creating unique, relevant and engaging experiences for our visitors.
 The Museum places a special emphasis on educational themes related to Army values, history and innovation.

 From traditional curriculum to self-guided activities for classroom or home, the Museum will continue to shape virtual learning assets for visitors of all ages over time.
-The virtual resource library is in its early stages with curated content being added
+The Digital Resources Library is ever-expanding with curated content being added

 each month to include free resources and activities to support a range of subjects and age groups.